-Please read the information posted on the wiki page (in the Economics Department Information section) and on the Honors and Prizes page.
-If you would like to receive preliminary feedback on your thesis idea, then (after reading the General Information memo) complete the Preliminary Application posted on the department's wiki page, and send it to me directly at se5@columbia.edu.
-The deadline for the preliminary proposal is April 30.
-The final proposal for the honors seminar will be due on August 20 (no late proposals will be accepted).
+Please review the information posted on the wiki page (in the Economics Department Information section) and on the Honors and Prizes page.
+If you would like to receive preliminary feedback on your thesis idea, then complete the Preliminary Application posted on the department's wiki page, and send it to me directly at se5@columbia.edu.
+The deadline for the preliminary proposal is May 20.
+The final proposal for the honors seminar will be due on August 22 (no late proposals will be accepted).
 The honors seminar is closed to online registration.
-Students will only be admitted to the honors seminar after August 20.
+Students will only be admitted to the honors seminar after August 22.